nkito/ex86/README.md

 $ make
 ```

+A prebuild BIOS file is available in this repository, i.e., bios/bios.bin.
+Usually, a build process for BIOS codes is not necessary.
+If rebuild is necessary for reasons such as customizing BIOS,
-[build-ia16](https://gitlab.com/tkchia/build-ia16/)  is necessary to buld BIOS.
+[build-ia16](https://gitlab.com/tkchia/build-ia16/)  is necessary as a tool chain.
 Packages for Ununtu are available in [this page](https://launchpad.net/~tkchia/+archive/ubuntu/build-ia16/).

 ```
 $ cd bios